Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Precursors

 A key ingredient for our thinking was provided by the axiomatic formulation of thermodynamics by Lieb and Yngvason in a series of papers surveyed in \cite{LY}, which clarifies the underlying mathematical structure of thermodynamics, independent of its physical interpretation.
 Their approach formulates axioms governing abstract relations $\precsim$ and $\equiv$ between macro-states, which we shall introduce in Sections~\ref{sec:accessibility} and \ref{sec:fineqm} respectively.
 Thus, any analogies between the domains of physics and economics can emerge naturally from the mathematics; equally, where there are disanalogies, these will emerge automatically too.
 The present work takes literally their invitation in \cite{LY98}:~``Maybe an ingenious reader will find an application of this same logical structure to another field of science.''
 Indeed, possible links to economics, and in particular to utility theory, are mentioned in \cite{Y}.

 Reading \cite{LY} is not a prerequisite for our paper, however.
-We require only their axioms, Theorem 1 on the existence of entropy, and their subsequent results on its concavity and differentiability (all of which we review here).
-While our exposition is self-contained, we adopt their numbering system for the axioms (though inserting our own slight variants), and largely follow their notation.\footnote{We make slight adjustments to their notation for `adiabatic accessibility' and `adiabatic equivalence'---and we also drop the term `adiabatic' entirely, as it is unfamiliar in economics and is ambiguous even in physics where it can mean without heat flow or alternatively, slow variation, which are not equivalent.} There are many nuances in their treatment that we skip over; we leave a more extensive analysis for future work.
+We require only their axioms and consequent results on existence and properties of entropy (which we review here).
+While our exposition is self-contained, we adopt their numbering system for the axioms (though inserting our own slight variants), and largely follow their notation.\footnote{We make slight adjustments to their notation for `adiabatic accessibility' and `adiabatic equivalence'---and we also drop the term `adiabatic' entirely, as it is unfamiliar in economics and is ambiguous even in physics where it can mean without heat flow or alternatively, slow variation, which are not equivalent.} There are nuances in their treatment that we skip over; our presentation is stream-lined in an attempt to give the key ideas without overwhelming the reader.
+There are alternative axiomatic formulations of thermodynamics, in particular by Carath\'eodory (extended by Boyling \cite{Bo}) and by Giles \cite{Gi}, but that of \cite{LY} seemed to us the easiest to adapt.

 The approach developed here is purely at the macro-economic level.
 Many of the topics treated below, such as the formation of market prices, are typically studied in microeconomics starting from fundamental assumptions about the rationality of individual economic agents.
 We treat these questions from an aggregate point of view, by making assumptions about markets as a whole, rather than their participants.
 This may create a more natural bridge from micro-economics to macroeconomic questions concerning, for example, the value of money and flows of trade.
 We see the ability to generate strong theoretical results without specific micro-foundations as a major advantage of this approach, regarding both generality and tractability.
 Nonetheless, the functional form of the resulting entropy function depends on the micro-foundations, and it is of course interesting to consider how a macro-analysis can connect with micro-foundations.
 We show how this can be done in the special case of an exchange economy consisting of agents with a Cobb-Douglas utility function.